 Limitations of use at local authority level

-The IPS estimate is not reliable enough to be used at local authority level, as the sample of people in each local authority is too small – with many local authorities having little or no IPS respondents.
+The IPS estimate is not reliable enough to be used at local authority level, as the sample of people in each local authority is too small, with many local authorities having few or no IPS respondents.